ABTdomain/ctlogs-mcp/README.md

 ## Things to ask

 - "What subdomains exist under example.com, and which were seen most recently?"
-- "Who issued the certificate on api.example.com, and when does it expire?"
+- "Which certificates have been issued for api.example.com, from which certificate authority, and when does the latest one expire?"
 - "Show me the certificates logged for example.com recently, including subdomains."
-- "Is anyone using our brand name in a hostname?"
+- "Does our brand name appear in any hostname?"
 - "Look up the certificate with this fingerprint."
 - "How much of my allowance is left?"